Switchback Travel (Jason Hummel)

 What we don’t: Fit is a little big; expensive for a 2-layer design.

 The Storm Shift is one of Patagonia’s premium resort pants and a big step up from most of the 2-layer offerings here.
-First, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150-denier shell fabric with a DWR finish.
-Vents on the outside of the thigh effectively dump heat (we’ve found outer-thigh vents to be better performing than those on the inner thigh), and a brushed tricot liner adds a high-end feel that slides on nicely over baselayer bottoms.
-Fit-wise, the Storm Shift falls slightly on the big and baggy end (with a 31-in. waist and size medium, we had the side elastic tabs as tight as they would go), but the articulated cut and two inseam options should keep most skiers happy.
+First, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150D shell fabric with a DWR finish.
+Vents on the outside of the thigh effectively dump heat (we’ve found outer thigh vents to be better performing than those on the inner thigh), and a brushed tricot liner adds a high-end feel that slides on nicely over baselayer bottoms.
+Fit-wise, the Storm Shift falls slightly on the big and baggy end, and it’s only offered in a single 32-inch inseam length, but the articulated cut and waist adjustments should keep many skiers happy.

 Like a lot of Patagonia gear, the Storm Shift is rather pricey at $399.
 It’s also not a backcountry-specific piece with its heavy 2-layer build and hanging mesh/polyester lining (although the vents along the outer leg do a decent job at dumping heat).
-But it’s hard to beat the design’s sustainability chops: The Gore-Tex construction is completely PFC-free (including the membrane, DWR finish, and fabric), recycled materials are used throughout, and it’s Fair Trade Certified sewn.
-For a more affordable alternative from Patagonia, check out their $249 Powder Town Pant below, which has a simplified design and in-house H2No waterproofing instead of Gore-Tex...
-Read in-depth Storm Shift review
+But it’s hard to beat the design’s sustainability chops: The Gore-Tex construction is completely PFAS-free (including the membrane, DWR finish, and fabric), recycled materials are used throughout, and it’s Fair Trade Certified sewn.
+And comparing the men’s and women’s versions, we appreciate that Patagonia kept things mostly consistent between the two: The women’s model has a slightly more tailored cut and is available in different colorway options, but otherwise, you can expect very similar (read: excellent) overall performance.

 See the Men's Patagonia Storm Shift See the Women's Patagonia Storm Shift